Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

-Figure \ref{fig:peer-negotiation-protocols} shows how nodes coordinate for the scaling primitives in Table \ref{tab:commands}.
-In case one, a node joins and then leaves; in case two, one link is added then another is removed.
+Fig. \ref{fig:peer-negotiation-protocols} shows how nodes coordinate for the scaling primitives in Table \ref{tab:commands}.
+In case 1, a node joins and then leaves; in case 2, one link is added and another is removed.

 \textbf{Scale-out.} As shown in Figs. \ref{fig:peer-negotiation-protocols}a and \ref{fig:peer-negotiation-protocols}e, once the new node 4 finishes initialization (e.g., preparing training data, building the model, allocating RAM and VRAM), it sends a join request to the scheduler, including its IP and port, and the IDs of intended neighbors (e.g., nodes 1, 2 in case 1).
-The scheduler then starts the peer negotiation phase.
 According to the negotiation plan, the scheduler first instructs the neighbors to establish socket connections with the new node.
-It then triggers the cluster monitor to gather bandwidth and latency data, and runs Algorithms \ref{alg:OptimalPartition} and \ref{alg:FeasibleAllocation} to generate a state replication plan.
+It then triggers the cluster monitor to gather bandwidth and latency data, and runs Algorithm \ref{alg:FeasibleAllocation} to generate a state replication plan.
 Since the topology has changed, the model synchronization policy should also be updated.
 After all-reduce is completed for the current iteration, the scheduler sends the state replication policy to the new node and its neighbors, and the model synchronization policy to all nodes.
-According to the replication policy, neighbor 1 sends its training state shard $\mathcal{K}_1$ to the new node, while neighbor 2 sends shard $\mathcal{K}_2$.
+According to the replication policy, neighbor 1 sends its training state shards in set $\mathcal{K}_1$ to the new node, while neighbor 2 sends the shards in $\mathcal{K}_2$.
 These steps run asynchronously with gradient computation, so their delays can overlap.
 Once state replication and gradient computation finish, the node proceeds with all-reduce using the new model synchronization policy.